chfoo/cobbletext/README.md

 ### Reuse engine

-To reuse the engine, use the clear function which will remove the text from its internal buffer, but keep all properties intact:
+To reuse the engine, use the clear function which will remove the text from its internal buffer, but keep all properties and tiles intact:

 ```c++
 // C